jni-rs/jni-rs/CONTRIBUTING.md

   Integration tests typically require running a JVM, so you should add `#![cfg(feature = "invocation")]` at the top of the file.
 You can use helper methods from [util module](tests/util/mod.rs) to run JVM.

+  Keep in mind, that only one JVM can be run per process.
+Therefore, tests that need to launch it with different parameters have to be placed in different source files. `Cargo` runs tests from different modules in parallel.
 * Doc tests are rarely used, but they allow to efficiently test some functionality by providing an example of its usage.
 Consult
   [Rust documentation](https://doc.rust-lang.org/beta/rustdoc/documentation-tests.html)